Guide | Home Buying

 Gross monthly income: The income you earn and receive each month before any tax or other deductions are accounted for.

-Homeowners insurance: An insurance policy that is typically required by lenders and which pays for covered losses and damage to the home.
+Homeowners insurance: An insurance policy that is typically required by lenders and pays for covered losses and damage to the home as outlined by your specific policy.

 Insurance binder: Documentation from an insurance company that shows temporary proof of homeowners insurance until the permanent policy is issued.